-That’s capped at 5,000 points per month for standard cardholders and 7,500 points per month for Platinum users, although from April 4 2018, Westpac is removing that cap for Altitude Platinum cardholders, allowing them to earn an unlimited number of points from their everyday purchases.
+At present, Altitude Platinum customers can collect one Altitude point per dollar spent on their Visa, capped at 7,500 points per month – although from April 4 2018, Westpac is removing that cap, allowing them to earn an unlimited number of points from their everyday purchases.

-At the top end of the range, Altitude Black offers the bank’s highest earn rates with 2.5 Altitude points per dollar spent via the current Altitude Black AMEX and 1.25 Altitude points per dollar served up when using the Mastercard, with no monthly or yearly cap.
+At the top end of the range, Altitude Black offers the bank’s highest earn rates with 1.25 Altitude points per dollar spent on Mastercard purchases, with no monthly or yearly cap.